What is Fat Quarter Stash Quilting

 Here was a fabulous challenge.
-It really changed up my quilting style, too.
-Now, when I needed two yards of green fabric, I could pull out eight fat-quarters from my green bin.
-Yes, I used scraps from previous projects, but I also used lots of fat-quarters, too.
+It really shook up my quilting style, too.
+Now, when I needed two yards of green fabric, I could pull out eight fat quarters from my green bin.
+Yes, I used scraps from previous projects, but I also used lots of fat quarters, too.
 The diversity in fabric choices gave each quilt a lot of color and movement, along with a cohesive design.

 If you’ve been quilting for a while, you can see the evolution of your quilts over time.
 Maybe your color palette changed, or your patterns are more distinctive.
 My early quilts were made with a specific color scheme and a single fabric for each color.
-Out of necessity, I had to modify my yardage selections to fat-quarters within the same color families.
-These fat-quarter groups generally included a multitude of prints and patterns standing in for a single color in my quilt.
+That’s when new fabric was purchased for every quilt.
+Out of necessity, I had to modify my yardage selections to the batik fat quarters I had on hand.
+Now I chose fat quarters within the same color families.
+These fat quarter groups generally included a multitude of prints and patterns standing in for a single color in my quilt.
 It worked wonderfully, and I love the results!
 There’s so much to see when looking at one of my stash quilts, it’s like playing ‘I Spy’.

-The idea of a stash quilt is to use what you have on hand.
+Use the fat quarters you already have.
+The idea of a stash quilt is to use what’s on hand.
 But also, be willing to try something new.
 Change up your choices.
-If your selecting a group of red fabrics, use some with splashes of colors that will draw attention.
+If you’re selecting a group of red fabrics, use some with splashes of other colors that will draw attention.
 This is especially effective if those ‘splashes’ are also found in other fabrics within your quilt.
-When I began using fat-quarters to make up the yardage for each color in my quilts, the transformation was astounding.
+When I began using batik fat quarters to make up the yardage for each color in my quilts, the transformation was astounding.
 Instead of using 1-2 yards of a single fabric, I now could use 4-8 fat quarters.
 This range of fabrics added so much more color and interest to the overall design.
 Try it and see what I mean.

 Take an Objective Look

-Now five years later I’m still working on dwindling down my stash fabrics.
+Now twenty-five years later I’m still working on dwindling down my batik stash fabrics.
 It has been an amazing journey of discovery as I’ve experimented with color schemes I might otherwise have ignored.
-I’ve made more than 25 full size quilts and even more wall hangings.
-It’s been an opportunity to gift what I love to those I love.
+I’ve made hundreds of quilts and wall hangings.
+It’s been a gratifying opportunity to gift what I love to those I love.

-The beauty of Stash Quilting is the diversity of fabrics you can use.
-While fat-quarters are fabulous, the ‘Bakery Shop’ of precuts is amazing.
-A perfect way to sample new colors and prints, precuts let you venture into quilting territory you might otherwise bypass.
+The beauty of fat quarter stash quilting is the diversity of fabrics you can use.
+While fat quarters are fabulous, the ‘Bakery Shop’ of precuts available today is amazing.
+Precuts are a perfect way to sample new colors and prints.
+They let you venture into quilting territory you might otherwise bypass.
 Gather up a couple precuts that catch your eye and find a way to add them to your next creation.
 You can easily take a bold leap because you’re only using small quantities.
 But what an impact they can make.
 It’s such fun to change things up, especially with these pretty little jewels.

-My stash quilts tend to be made with lots of smaller pieces, most under 5” square.
-Assembling blocks is very creative as my goal is to bring in lots of color that directs your eye from point to point.
-Precuts are a perfect solution for that very reason.
+My latest style of fat quarter stash quilting with batiks tends to be made with lots of smaller pieces, most under 5” square.
+Assembling larger pieced blocks is a very creative process.
+My goal is to bring in lots of color that directs your eye from point to point.
+Fat quarters and precuts are a perfect solution for that very reason.
 They are already cut into smaller, compatible sizes that piece together easily.
-They’ve been perfect to incorporate into my stash quilting.
-So much so, that I’m converting some of my fat-quarters into precut sizes.
+They’ve been perfect to incorporate into my modern fat quarter quilting with batiks.
+So much so, that I’m converting some of my fat quarters into precut sizes.
 I already trim up my scrap pile into usable sizes, now add precuts and the choices are limitless.

-Fat-quarters are such a perfect size for so many projects that I can’t cut them all up.
+Fat quarters are such a perfect size for so many projects that I can’t cut them all up.
 Those that will be used for smaller piecing are converted into precuts.
 The rest remains intact.
-There are a couple template variations I use to convert my fat-quarters into precuts, depending on size preferences.
+There are a couple template variations I use to convert my fat quarters into precuts, depending on size preferences.
 Also, I like to keep some larger cuts on hand, as they can easily be trimmed down later when they are needed.
-If you’re interested in converting some of your fat-quarters into precuts, download the templates included with this post.
-There are also two templates for converting just half of your fat-quarter, so you can keep some larger pieces of your favorites.
+If you’re interested in converting some of your fat quarters into precuts, download the templates included in this post.
+There are also two templates for converting just half of your fat quarter, so you can keep some larger pieces of your favorites.